aws-samples/cloudformation-studio-domain/README.md

 `aws cloudformation deploy --stack-name <stack-name> --template-file sagemaker_studio_template.yaml --capabilities CAPABILITY_IAM --parameter-overrides S3Bucket=<bucketName> VPCId=<VpcId> SubnetIds=<Comma-Seperated SubnetIds>`

+Please note that if you are running this template in a brand new account (ONLY for new accounts), you might want to add “CreateServiceLinkedRole” IAM permission to create  `AWSServiceRoleForAmazonSageMakerNotebooks` service linked role in LambdaExecutionPolicy IAM policy.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.